 - Home Price: $262,200 median purchase price; $1,258 median monthly rent

-Endless job opportunities, fantastic local schools, an amazing food scene, and white sand beaches are just a few reasons why so many people move to Virginia Beach!
+Endless job opportunities, fantastic local schools like Princess Anne High School, an amazing food scene, and white sand beaches are just a few reasons why Virginia Beach is a great beach city to call home!
 One of the best beach towns in the U.S., this Virginia coastal city is split into seven different districts, each with their own gorgeous beaches and unique atmospheres.
 Those who want to be near the hustle and bustle of the beach migrate toward Oceanfront for the three-mile boardwalk, outdoor cafes, and big waves, while Chesapeake Bay is known for its laid-back vibe, fun breweries, and sand volleyball spots.
-Also, Virginia Beach is a great place for military families and veterans, as the area is home to five military bases and several VA health facilities.
+Also, Virginia Beach is a great place for military families and veterans because the area is home to five military bases and several VA health facilities!

 Things to Do in Virginia Beach

+View public art murals and ViBe parking meters throughout the ViBe Creative District.
 Play 18 holes of golf, practice your tennis game, or take quick dip in the pool at Princess Anne Country Club.
+Meet a porcupine fish, Komodo dragon, or green turtle at the Virginia Aquarium & Marine Science Center.
 Race go-karts, catch views of the ocean on the ferris wheel, or win a prize from one of the many carnival games at Atlantic Fun Park.
 Go hiking on the trails or canoeing through the canals at First Landing State Park.
 Listen to live music from local artists, check out the sand sculptures, and try tons of amazing food at the Neptune Festival.
 Order Virginia’s Original Orange Crush with some Spicy Buffalo-Style Fish Bites and Fried Jumbo Shrimp at Waterman’s.
+Grab some simple grub like the Shrimp & Grit Cake or mouth-watering Rustic Meatloaf at The Rustic Spoon.
 Taste a variety of biscuit sandwiches like the Boom Chick and The Nashville at Handsome Biscuit.
 Or get some friends together to go on the VA Beach Beer Trail to sample some flavorful IPAs or Sours from local breweries.

 Wrightsville Beach, NC